kunjthemodi/SE_Group24_InstaHUB/README.md

-# SE_Group24_InstaHUB
+# InstaHUB - We connect the World
-InstaHUB project in softeware engineering
+Hello there, We are group 24 in softeware engineering.
+Our topic is to make social media app like instagram and facebook.